clade-ventures/cloud-function-template/README.md

   "extends": ["airbnb"]
 }
 `
-4. Copy "constants", "helpers", "modules", "swagger" directory into functions directory
+4. Copy "constants", "helpers", "modules" directory into functions directory
 5. Replace your `index.js` with `functions/index.js` which this project own
 6. done.